-Trade wars and high global supplies decimated prices for Washington dairies over the past two years, but demand remains high and prices recently have begun to surge along with hopes for the state’s third most valuable farm product.
+Trade wars and high global supplies decimated prices for Washington dairies over the past two years, but demand remains high and prices recently have begun to surge along with hopes for state’s third-most valuable farm product.

 While farmers have struggled against the ever-changing market forces, consumers have benefited through lower prices and the introduction of new dairy-based products tailored for families who want more choices.